UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 ## Pull changes into our local repository

-TODO: explain that we need to pull in `main` from the remote.
+We have just merged our branch into `main` in the remote repository.
+To see the changes made to `main` in our local repository, we need to pull them from the remote repository.

 To update `main`, we first check it out: